 What if I am unhappy with the service at any time?

 All complaints will be taken seriously.
 If you are unhappy about any aspect of your involvement with Fountains Counselling Service, please discuss this with your counsellor in the first instance.
-If you are unable to reach a satisfactory solution, your concerns should be put in writing in a sealed envelope and sent to the counsellor’s Supervisor – name and address will be supplied.
+If you are unable to reach a satisfactory solution, your concerns should be put in writing in a sealed envelope and sent to Fountains Counselling Service, addressed to the Chair of the personnel committee.
+You can find our address on our contacts page.
 All complaints will be acknowledged and dealt with as soon as possible.